Mount Bryan

 The surrounding district is pastoral in character, with sheep grazing and dryland grain farming forming the backbone of the local economy.
 Burra, a short drive to the south, provides services including shops, schools, and heritage tourism centred on its renowned historic copper mines.
 Mount Bryan suits those seeking a genuinely rural lifestyle on the edge of South Australia's outback fringe, with wide open skies and the quiet rhythms of a small country town.

-Mount Bryan falls under postcode 5418 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Frome electorate.
+Mount Bryan falls under postcode 5418 and is governed by the Goyder Council (Local Government Area).
+For federal elections, residents vote in the electorate of Grey, while state elections fall under the Frome electorate.

 Location